0xCompute/rubidity/calldata/README.md

 ### Calldata

 Let's start with the Calldata encode/decode helpers.
-In an inscribe the data gets incode in the the calldata (hexdata notes) of a transaction.
+In an inscribe the data gets encoded in the the calldata (hexdata notes) of a transaction.
 The calldata is a binary blob.
 Note: This gem uses hexstrings for binary blobs.